-Aside from representing lawyers and law firms, Jeremy also represents plaintiffs and defendants in a variety of litigation matters.
+Jeremy additionally represents plaintiffs and defendants in a variety of other litigations.

-Prior to joining Elman Freiberg, Jeremy worked at Matalon Shweky Elman and before that at Sullivan & Cromwell LLP.
-He also served as a legislative assistant to US Senator Byron Dorgan, and a Clerk for Jacques L. Wiener, Jr., Senior US Circuit Judge of the United States Court of Appeals for the Fifth Circuit.
+Prior to joining Elman Freiberg, Jeremy worked at Matalon Shweky Elman PLLC and at Sullivan & Cromwell LLP.
+He also served as a legislative assistant to U.S. Senator Byron Dorgan and clerked for Judge Jacques L. Wiener, Jr., of the U.S. Court of Appeals for the Fifth Circuit.

 Secured the dismissal of malpractice claims against a national law firm in a decision that was a New York Law Journal “Decision of Note” because it clarified lawyers’ duties in M&A transactions.